fettstorch/clai/README.md

 # Command Line AI Interface (CLAI)

 A tool for AI powered web search/scrape and summarization in the Terminal.
-Built for fun during a hack/jam in order to learn more about AI and CLIs.
+Built for fun in order to learn more about AI and CLIs.

 ## Installation